shawnace/MacToastKit/README.md

 Add `https://github.com/daniyalmaster693/MacToastKit` in the [“Swift Package Manager” tab in Xcode](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

+## Features

+- Minimal and Native Design
+- Customizable Messages and Icons
+- Customizable durations
+- Adjustable Positioning
+- Dismiss to Click
+- Show's on active display

 ## Usage

 Call the showToast() function when you want to display a message.
 That's it.